 The world is fast-changing, and almost everything is geared towards technology.
 We’ve seen significant technological advances that have changed lives forever.
 One of the areas that are fast-growing and highly rewarding is software development.

 For many of us, getting a degree is not our thing.
 This may be out of boredom or financial constraints.
-In case you would like to become a software developer, but you are uninterested or unable to travel the degree way, I have good news for you.
+In case you would like to become a software developer but are uninterested or unable to travel the degree way, I have good news for you.
 You can still be one by learning it yourself.

 It is a good thing that entering the tech world does not need a college degree.
 Most people can teach themselves new programming languages and web-related projects.
 I will, therefore, take you through how to become a self-taught software developer and build a career on it.